-These charts provide the Housing Performance Index by suburb over time using the six key indicators (price and value appreciation, sales and bonded sales, churn and new properties).
+These charts provide the housing performance index by suburb, over time, using the six key indicators (price and value appreciation, sales and bonded sales, churn and new properties).
 Growth is relative to the metro (and change from the preceding year), so it is important to compare these lines to the area's overall performance and the direction in which the trends are headed.
-The city's growth overall (below) appears to be on a solid upward trend, as compared to the province.
+The city's overall growth (below) appears to be recovering and advancing towards a stable upward trend.

-While most areas are experiencing stable growth, only three housing markets grew in 2013 compared to the prior year (those places where the growth profile score was greater in 2013 than 2012).
-The recent influx of mining in neighbouring towns and the mining sector has created the overall market growth.
-In considering development investment over the long term, stability of growth is often a more important consideration when projecting future performance than high growth.
+Most areas are experiencing slow market growth with only two subplaces - Graskop and Sabie on the town's east side - experiencing a spike in growth in 2013.
+In considering development investment over the long term, stability of growth is often a more important consideration, when projecting future performance, than high growth.
 Building housing opportunities between areas of high and low growth can better integrate housing markets overall.
-This can help advise how to create a more cohesive and stable housing continuum, with fewer spikes and drops, and where to begin.
+This information can help inform how to create a more cohesive and stable housing continuum, with fewer spikes and drops and where to begin.

-Areas with no data have no residential properties or sales, such as farms or open space, mines or industrial uses like power generation.
+Areas with no data have no residential properties or sales transactions, such as farms or open space, mines or industrial uses like power generation.